SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Related Work

 \subsection{RLVR on Discrete-Token CoT Reasoning}

-The Deepseek-R1-zero \citep{guo2025deepseek} has demonstrated remarkable performance with discrete-token RLVR.
-And there has been a wide collection of RLVR methods for discrete-token CoT policy optimization, e.g., GRPO \citep{shao2024deepseekmath}, Dr. GRPO \citep{liu2025understanding}, DAPO \citep{yu2025dapo}, and Lite PPO \citep{liu2025part}.
+Deepseek-R1-zero \citep{guo2025deepseek} has demonstrated remarkable performance with discrete-token RLVR.
+And there has been a wide collection of RLVR methods for discrete-token CoT policy optimization, such as GRPO \citep{shao2024deepseekmath}, Dr. GRPO \citep{liu2025understanding}, DAPO \citep{yu2025dapo}, and Lite PPO \citep{liu2025part}.
 To further improve these algorithms towards some specific goals, recent works focus on developing RLVR methods for efficient responses \citep{feng2025efficient} or controlling the entropy in CoT generation for better exploration-exploitation balance \citep{hao2025rethinking}.

 To generate concise discrete-token CoTs, \citet{arora2025training} modifies the reward function by adding penalties on the generation length. \citet{qi2025optimizing} and \citet{dai2025s} turn to formulate the fine-tuning process for concise language CoT as a multi-objective optimization task with the trade-off between token efficiency and accuracy.
 They truncate the generation of discrete-token CoT at several thinking budgets and optimize the overall performance over them.